 6.4.1 Selecting text and elements

-Before any item can be formatted or styled in an article it must be selected.
-This can be a simple action like clicking on the item, for example an image, or a double-click to select a whole word in a sentence.
+Before any item can be formatted or styled in an article it must be selected, just like in MS Word.
+This can be a simple action like clicking on the item, for example to select image, or to double-click to select a whole word in a sentence, or click and drag across words to select them.
+The same applies to cells in a table.

 6.4.2 Selecting Text